-Pursuant to his employment agreement, Dr. Leaman is also entitled to receive (i) additional payments of \$7,000 per month for up to 12 months to offset the costs of travel between his primary residence in Pennsylvania and the company's offices in Watertown, Massachusetts in performing his duties for the company and (ii) direct payment of, or reimbursement for, up to \$75,000 in moving expenses incurred in connection with his relocation to the greater Boston, Massachusetts area.
+Pursuant to his employment agreement, beginning in 2018, Dr. Leaman was eligible to receive an annual performance bonus targeted at 40% of his annual base salary and an additional annual special achievement bonus of up to 10% of his annual base salary, provided that his annual bonus for 2018 would not be less than \$162,500 if he remained employed by the Company through December 31, 2018.
+Dr. Leaman was also entitled to receive (i) additional payments of \$7,000 per month for up to 12 months following the commencement of his employment in October 2017 to offset the costs of travel between his primary residence in Pennsylvania and the Company's offices in Watertown, Massachusetts in performing his duties for the Company and (ii) direct payment of, or reimbursement for, up to \$75,000 in moving expenses incurred in connection with his relocation to the greater Boston, Massachusetts area.
+In the event Dr. Leaman's employment was terminated by the Company for cause or he resigned without good reason, in either case, within 12 months of his employment commencement date, he would have been obligated under the agreement to repay the full amount of any travel stipend or moving expense reimbursements.